sophi-li/eat-play-drink/README.md

 # Eat // Play // Drink
-[Eat // Play // Drink](https://sophiali.dev/eat-play-drink/) is a web app that allows users to filter for the best places to eat, play, and drink in San Francisco.
+[Eat // Play // Drink](https://sophiali.dev/eat-play-drink/) is a web app that allows users to filter through a list of the best places to eat, play, and drink in San Francisco.

 Live app: https://sophiali.dev/eat-play-drink/